Interim report from the Board of Directors

 The Bank will remain strong and committed in supporting businesses and industries in our region, Nordvestlandet.

-Sparebanken Møre is targeting cost-effective operations with a cost income ratio target of less than 45% in 2017.
-This has resulted in a satisfactory level of costs.
+Sparebanken Møre is targeting cost-effective operations, with a cost income ratio target below 45 % in 2018.

 THE BOARD OF DIRECTORS OF SPAREBANKEN MØRE